What is Deburring

 What is Deburring?

-Deburring is a common process in manufacturing used to clean up parts after they’ve been cut, drilled and more.
+Deburring is a common step in manufacturing to clean up parts after they’ve been cut, drilled, or shaped.

-When materials like metal or plastic are worked on, they often end up with tiny, sharp bits on the edges – these are called burrs.
+When you work with materials like metal or plastic, you often end up with small, sharp edges on the parts.

 Why does it matter?

-In short, deburring makes sure each component is safe to handle, looks clean, and works properly.
+Basically, deburring makes sure each part is safe to handle, looks clean, and performs as it should.

 What is a Burr?

-It is essentially a tiny protrusion or ragged bit of material left over from cutting, drilling, milling, grinding, casting, moulding, or even things such as MIG welding.
+It’s basically a small, unwanted bit of material that sticks out or gets pushed up during processes like cutting, drilling, milling, grinding, casting, moulding, or even MIG welding.

-For example, drilling a hole or sawing through metal can push or tear a bit of the material outward, leaving a sharp edge or raised lip at the exit point – that is a burr.
+For example, when you drill a hole in metal, a bit of the material can get torn or pushed outward, leaving a sharp edge or raised lip around the hole.

 What is Deburring?